Nairolf21/miniJava-compiler/README.md

 	You're allowed to repeat this step many times.
 It's better to use several single commits than a unique big commit.
 A commit should represent your steps.

+    `git commit --amend` enables you to modify your last commit.
+Usually used to correct a typo in the commit message.
+This command will open a text editor (usually Vim, but it depends on your git config): the first line is the commit message.
+Edit it, and save the file: your commit will be modified.

 3. Push your branch into the remote repository :